jlangch/venice/README.md

 # Venice

-The Venice programming language.
+Venice, a Lisp interpreter running on Java.

 ## Overview

-Venice is a Lisp interpreter running on Java.

 Venice's goal is not to build another Lisp, it's born from the need of having a safe and powerful expression language that can be used to implement